marshalby2/my-note/pl/C/C-Primer-Plus - chapter12 12 Storage Classes, Linkage, and Memory Management_20201022205525-vb7ywbq.sy.md

 ### free()
 {: id="20201024173046-gqn39ns"}

-he free() function takes as its argument an address returned earlier by malloc() and frees up the memory that had been allocated
+The free() function takes as its argument an address returned earlier by malloc() and frees up the memory that had been allocated
 {: id="20201024173257-x1i3yje"}

+{: id="20201024173303-ik52x4s"}